apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Policies.md

 ### REST

 Only return the principal attributes that are explicitly allowed by contacting a REST endpoint.
-Endpoints must be designed to accept/process `application/json`.
+Endpoints must be designed to accept/process `application/json` and must be able to respond to a `GET` request.
 The expected response status code is `200` where the body of the response includes a `Map` of attributes linked to their values.

 ```json